kon172verma/Cryptocurrency-Concoin-Blockchain/README.md

 2. cd to the cryptocurrency directory
 3. Run 'python main.py'.
 > Note that you may need to install the required libraries like Flask, hashlib and urllib.

-## Directory structure

-- Blockchain - In this part, we have implemented a basic blockchain, and have created a basic flask app to test the project.
-- Cryptocurrency - In this part, we have improved upon our blockchain, then imported it as a module to create a cryptocurrency on top of it.

 ## Tools, Languages and Frameworks used